micmejia/bible-dump/AMPC/Proverbs/Prov 31.md

-A capable, intelligent, _and_ [^b]virtuous woman--who is he who can find her?
+A capable, intelligent, _and_ virtuous woman--who is he who can find her?
 She is far more precious than jewels _and_ her value is far above rubies _or_ pearls.